hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

     /**
     * The maximum number of tokens that an Account can be implicitly associated
     * with.
-Defaults to 0.
+Defaults to 0 for non-automatic account creations.
 Any non-negative number indicates the maximum number
     * of such automatic associations. -1 indicates an unlimited number of
     * automatic associations.
     *